aws-samples/aws-net-guides/ToolGuides/toolkit-for-refactoring/03-porting-application/02-manual-refactoring.md

 string SaveFile(IFormFile file);
 ```

 Open the **Services/S3StorageService.cs** file.
-This class will not compile due to the HttpPostedFileBase class not being available in .NET 6.
+This class will not compile because of the HttpPostedFileBase class not being available in .NET 6.

 replace the code:
 ```C#